British Rail Class 777: Design

-As part of the Stadler Metro train family, the units are built on the same platform as the BVG Class IK stock used on the Berlin U-Bahn and future units being developed for the Minsk Metro and Glasgow Subway.
+As part of the Stadler METRO train family, the units are built on the same platform as the BVG Class IK stock used on the Berlin U-Bahn and new trains being introduced on the Minsk Metro and Tyne and Wear Metro.
 The units are configured for high-capacity, delivering a 50% increase in per-carriage capacity than the preceding fleets.
-It has a higher rate of acceleration, yet uses 20% less energy than the old rolling stock, due to increased system efficiency and a reduced weight, being roughly 5.5 tonnes lighter.
+They have a higher rate of acceleration, yet use 20% less energy than the old rolling stock, due to increased system efficiency and a reduced weight, being roughly 5.5 tonnes lighter.
 The introduction of the Class 777 is reportedly set to achieve a 10% reduction in journey time over older stock, attributed to its greater rate of acceleration.
 There is also an emphasis on shared data; each train will actively monitor the number of passengers on board and relay this to Merseyrail's Sandhills control centre, allowing for more informed and responsive management of the network.

 Each Class 777 unit has two longer driving trailer vehicles positioned at each end, with one set of twin doors on either side, whilst the two intermediate motor cars have two sets of doors.
 For accessibility purposes, all doorways have been outfitted with sliding steps that move into position when the train is stopped at a platform, enabling passengers using wheelchairs to board and disembark without relying upon a separately deployed ramp.
 The carriages will feature an open gangway design, the first class of train on the Merseyrail network to feature this design.
 The passenger facilities are much improved over legacy stock, each carriage being fitted with modern amenities such as electrical and USB sockets, as well as bike racks.
 Like the previous Class 507 and 508 fleets, the Class 777s will not be fitted with toilets.
 As part of the bespoke design, an LED letter 'M' has been sandwiched between the headlight clusters, illuminating yellow on the front of the train, and red on the rear.